jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 ### 445 Regulations: further provisions on deductions
 Regulations for the purposes of section 444(2)﻿(g) may (without limitation) do all or any of the following:
-  (a) require a debtor’s payer to deduct the amount due (as a lump sum, or by instalments) from a sum that is or becomes payable by the payer to the debtor; and
+  (a) require a debtor’s payer to deduct the amount due (as a lump sum, or by instalments) from a sum that is or becomes payable by the payer to the debtor:
   (b) require the payer to pay to MSD by a time, or by any times, specified in the notice, the amount or amounts deducted:
   (c) provide for the contents, copies, and revocation of a deduction notice:
-  (d) require the payer, if requested, to issue the debtor a deductions statement:
+  (d) require the payer, if requested, to issue to the debtor a deductions statement:
   (e) provide that the debtor is, so far as amounts are deducted, discharged from debt:
   (f) provide, if the payer to whom the deduction notice is issued is a bank (as defined in the regulations), any money held by the bank to the credit of the debtor is deemed to be held in trust for the Crown, and recoverable from the bank as if it were money payable under a benefit to which the debtor was not entitled:
   (g) provide that neither the debtor, nor any other person concerned, has a claim against the payer making the deduction, or the Crown, in respect of the deduction: